The Twelfth: Why are bonfires lit in Northern Ireland?

 - Published

-Hundreds of bonfires will be lit in Northern Ireland over the weekend - but why?
+Bonfires are lit across Northern Ireland in the run up to 12 July - but why?

-Why do people light the bonfires now?
+Why do people light the bonfires?

-Bonfires are lit in unionist areas on 11 July to kick off the Twelfth celebrations.
+Bonfires are lit in some unionist areas on 11 July to kick off the Twelfth celebrations.

-They mark the Battle of the Boyne in 1690 when the Protestant William of Orange - also known as King Billy - defeated Catholic King James II.
+They mark the Battle of the Boyne in 1690 when the Protestant King William III - also known as King Billy and William of Orange - defeated Catholic King James II.

-Bonfires were lit to welcome - and guide - William of Orange.
+Bonfires were lit to welcome - and guide - William.

-Traditionally, nationalists have lit bonfires on 15 August to mark the Catholic feast of the Assumption, commemorating the Virgin Mary's death and assumption into heaven.

-There have also been a small number on 8 August in nationalist areas to mark the anniversary of the introduction of internment - or detention without trial - on 9 August 1971.
+A smaller number of bonfires are lit in nationalist areas on 15 August for the Catholic feast of the Assumption, as well as on 8 August to mark the anniversary of the introduction of internment - or detention without trial - on 9 August 1971.

 What happens on the Twelfth?

-Parades are held in many towns in Northern Ireland throughout the summer but the biggest event in the calendar is 12 July.
+Orange Order parades are held in many towns in Northern Ireland throughout the summer but the biggest event in the calendar is 12 July.

 The Orange Order, which organises parades that attract thousands of people on 12 July, says the events are a way of expressing and promoting the Protestant culture and heritage.

-The Twelfth isn't just celebrated in Northern Ireland - Protestants in the Republic of Ireland, New Zealand, Australia and the United States, to name a few, also celebrate it.
+The Twelfth is not just celebrated in Northern Ireland - Orangemen in the Republic of Ireland, New Zealand, Australia and the United States, to name a few, also march.

 According to the Order, the core values of "Orangeism" include the promotion of the Protestant faith, maintaining the union between Great Britain and Northern Ireland, carrying out service to the Crown and delivering for the community.

-However, many members of the predominantly Catholic nationalist community have said they view Orange marches as triumphalist and provocative.
+However, many members of the predominantly Catholic nationalist community - and some from Protestant and unionist backgrounds - say they view Orange marches as triumphalist and provocative.

 Why are some bonfires so contentious?